kadam2045/devTinder-frontend/README.md

 ## 🚀 Deployment

-Will Soon deploy on AWS
+Will Soon deploy on AWS EC2 instance.

 ## 📜 License